pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 ~~~

 When we [first discovered](#speaker-arrangement) some details of the Speaker Arrangement,
-we noticed non-null values a position @58, which we concluded might be uninitalized data.
+we noticed non-null values a position @58, which we concluded might be uninitialized data.

 We can easily test this assumption: since `VstSpeakerProperties` is at least 4 bytes large
 (assuming that it's `type` member is a 32bit `int` like all other types we have seen so far),